Finest Hour Experiences operates a fleet of immaculate, recently-restored aeroplanes, each of which has a fascinating history in its own right.

 Percival Q6

 The sole surviving example of its type, G-AFFD was delivered to Sir Philip Sassoon on 2 March 1938.
 She was Impressed into the RAF for the duration of World War Two, spending 1940 with No 6 Anti Aircraft Co-Operation Unit, training the Air Defences of Manchester, Liverpool and North Wales.
 Given military serial X9407, she spent the remainder of the War as a VIP transport aeroplane at a variety of RAF stations.
-G-AFFD is currently under restoration by our partner in her ownership, Rex Ford.
+G-AFFD is currently stored, pending resumption of her restoration.
 To learn more about her history and those who flew her, click here

 CAP10B